-If you’re wondering how long a cover letter should be (down to the exact wordcount), this article has everything you need to know… based on my experience as a recruiter.
+If you’re wondering how long a cover letter should be, this article has everything you need to know (including exactly how many words to make your cover letter).

-I’m going to share why most job seekers are making their cover letters way too long, and how you may get MORE job interviews by writing LESS in your cover letter.
+I’m going to share why most job seekers are making their cover letters far too long, and why you will likely get more job interviews by writing less in your cover letter.

 Let’s get started…